ShahafMeir/stonks/README.md

 You'll need to set up GitHub Pages:
 In repository settings, go to "Pages"
 Under "Source", select "GitHub Actions"
+To run the GitHub Actions workflow immediately without waiting for the scheduled time, you can trigger it manually through the GitHub interface:

+To run the action manually, go to your repository on GitHub Click on the "Actions" tab
+Select the "cron" workflow (or whatever name you gave it) Click the "Run workflow" button (it's a dropdown button on the right side) Click "Run workflow" in the dropdown menu

+Since we included workflow_dispatch in the workflow file, this manual trigger option is available.
+You can then watch the workflow run in real-time and see if there are any errors or if it completes successfully.
+The script will process all the JSON files in your symbols directory according to the code.
+Make sure your JSON files are properly formatted and in the right location before running the workflow.

 ### URLs
 Once your project is deployed on GitHub Pages, the symbol value can be accessed with the following convention: